beau2005/personal_website/content/home/articles.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 60

-title: Working Papers
+title: Peer-Reviewed Publications
 subtitle: ""

 content: